May 19 , 2020

 Hash* – 2-3 grams per stick (mild), 3-5 grams per stick (moderate), 6+ grams per stick (Heavy medicating)

 Heat-resistant container with a lid for storing your butter

 Paper towels or kitchen towels.

 (Marijuana and hash butter in a butter tub, image from Jahleil Rodriguez on Instagram)

-Step 1: Start heating a pot of water (2 cups) on medium heat… get your butter and hash ready.
+Step 1: Start heating 2 cups of water on medium heat… get your butter and hash ready.
 On the side in a small dish or on a napkin start crumbling your hash into tiny bits, so it will dissolve easily.
 Unwrap your butter.

-Step 3: Now that the butter is melted into the water take the hash you crumbled in step 1 and add it to the water and butter mixture.
+Step 3: Once the butter is melted into the water, take the hash you crumbled in step 1 and add it to the water and butter mixture.
 Again, make sure the entire mixture is simmering and not boiling!
 Whisk a bit.
 You will notice the mixture will turn a brownish-green color.
 Simmer for a minimum of 30 minutes.
 Basic rule of thumb is the longer you simmer (very low heat) the more potent your butter will be.
-1-4 hours is a nice “simmer sesh”.
+30 minutes should be just the start.
+Ideally you can take 1-4 hours for a nice “simmer sesh”.
 Remember to set a timer!

-*The hash method is much simpler than using dry cannabis flower because with hash you eliminate having to strain the entire mixture because the hash dissolves.
+*The hash method is much simpler than using dry cannabis flower because with hash you eliminate having to strain your concoction thanks to the hash fully dissolving.

 Step 4: After your time is up, pour the mixture into a heat proof container like Tupperware.
 Place a lid on it and place in the refrigerator for a least two hours.
 I always leave mine over night.